adbar/url-compressor/README.md

 -----

 one URL per line
-arguments : output-file input-file [compression level: 1 or 2]
+arguments : [output-file] [input-file] [compression level: 1 or 2]

+The compression level number 1 is faster, the second one is experimental.

 This tool is under heavy development, it works but may not have been optimized yet.
 It is tested on UNIX (Debian flavours) with a FreePascal compiler, and should work on other platforms with FPC.